Crew released without ransom after ship hijacked off Somalia

 Piracy off Somalia's coast used to cost the world's shipping industry billions of dollars and was seen as a major threat.
 But international efforts over the past few years to patrol near the country seemed to have paid off.

-he last major attack on a commercial ship by Somali pirates was in 2012, when the MV Smyrni, with a crew of 26 and carrying 135,000 tons of crude oil, was held in a pirate anchorage off the Somali coast for 10 months before being released after an undisclosed ransom was paid.

-he last major attack on a commercial ship by Somali pirates was in 2012, when the MV Smyrni, with a crew of 26 and carrying 135,000 tons of crude oil, was held in a pirate anchorage off the Somali coast for 10 months before being released after an undisclosed ransom was paid.
+The last major attack on a commercial ship by Somali pirates was in 2012, when the MV Smyrni, with a crew of 26 and carrying 135,000 tons of crude oil, was held in a pirate anchorage off the Somali coast for 10 months before being released after an undisclosed ransom was paid.

 Somalia, which has suffered from 25 years of conflict, is currently threatened by a famine caused by drought.